B00merang-Project/B00merang-Project.github.io/index.md

 title: Home
 ---

 Welcome to our project's website!
-You can learn more about the project, what we do and check out the blog once we get it working!
+You can learn more about the project, what we do and check out the blog (once we get it working!)

-In the meantime, here's a few of our themes:
+Here are a few of our themes.
+You can also check the full list [here](/linux-themes).

 ### Windows 10